| Opportunities to provide water to San Joaquin

 therefore, is vital to sustain future social, economic

+and social viability.
 The MORE WATER project

 seeks to develop new water storage facility to capture